logancyang/learning-automata/readme.md

-# Nature of Code Notes
+# Nature of Code Notes by Logan Yang

-This is my note for studying the Nature of Code content and creating physics simulations.

-## Nature of Code table of content
+## Table of Content

 Part I: Creating Physics Engine